 A guardianship is a legal process in court when there is no designated and/or legally authorized person available to step in and assist an incapacitated person who needs help managing the everyday physical, medical, and financial activities of life.

 The need for a guardianship is usually the result of unforeseen circumstances, for example, when an individual becomes unexpectedly incapacitated or disabled without having an adequate estate plan in place.
-For those who have an estate plan, the Durable Power of Attorney, drafted to provide accountability and assistance, will usually eliminate the necessity for a guardianship.
+For those who have an estate plan, the Durable Power of Attorney will usually eliminate the necessity for a guardianship.

 Guardianship is a legal process in which the Superior Court is petitioned to determine if a person is incompetent or incapacitated, and if so, to determine who should be appointed as guardian of the estate and/or person of the incompetent or incapacitated individual.
-A family member or even a concerned friend could petition the court to appoint a guardian for someone who is finding it more and more difficult to care for themselves.
+A family member or even a concerned friend could petition the court to appoint a guardian.

-Generally, a guardian's responsibility includes the care, custody and control of the individual and their finances while considering and respecting his/her preferences.
+Generally, a guardian's responsibility includes arranging for the care, custody and control of the individual and their finances while considering and respecting his/her preferences.
 Guardianship of the person and/or the estate can be limited in a manner that the Court determines to be appropriate.
-A law office consultation can help an individual or family determine whether or not a guardianship may be necessary to protect a family member.

 If you are concerned about an adult or child who will need a representative, or if you want to offer to serve as a Guardian for a relative or friend, it is important that you fully understand the responsibilities involved.